JHWebDeveloper/Able2Deux/README.md

 ## [Unreleased][2.1.3] - TBD

 ### Added
-- Holding shift allows for fine tuning of Position, Scale and Crop sliders
+- Holding shift allows for fine tuning of Position, Scale and Crop sliders and number fields.

 ### Fixed
-- Bug preventing negative sign and leading decimal point from being typed into the number fields next to the sliders
+- Bug preventing negative sign and leading decimal point from being typed into the number fields next to the sliders.

 ## [2.1.2] - 9.21.20